Herb Durant describes the Meals on Wheels program as a “life changer.”

-Herb retired two years ago from Cascade Aerospace after working in the aerospace industry for 35 years.
+Herb retired two years ago after working in the aerospace industry for 35 years.
 Recently he started having some medical problems which made it difficult to get out to buy groceries on some days.
 Herb lives independently and does not have family close by.
-After searching online, he learned about the senior services at Archway and connected with a couple of programs, including Meals on Wheels.
+After searching online, he learned about the Senior Services department at Archway and connected with a couple of programs, including Meals on Wheels.

 “It has relieved so much stress from me.
 It is hard to cook for one person and buy stuff for one person.
 Some days I could not get out, so I found myself not eating properly.
 Meals on Wheels has been perfect for me.
 The portions are perfect and most of the stuff is so good.
 It has really improved my quality of life.”

 Celebrating 50 Years